damiencollard/discourse-article/README.md

 ```

 ## Customization

+- `discourse-article` only applies its treatments to articles coming
+  from Discourse forums.
+This is determined using regexes in
+  customizable variable `discourse-article-from-regexps`: if the
+  `From` header of an article matches any of its regexes, the article
+  is deemed to be a Discourse article.

 - The Quotes treatment can be disabled by setting `discourse-article-treat-quotes` to nil.
 - The Code + Paragraphs treatment can be enabled by setting `discourse-article-treat-paragraphs` to t.